mayankjain00/Weather-Forecasting-project/README.md

 ** Step 1: Download & Install Python 3.6
-Step 2: Go to Terminal & Download Python Library (py -3.6 –m pip install ____) Step 3: Go to ‘Weather_Prediction’ folder & click data set and download Step 4: The forecast result will be stored in ‘prediction’ folder.
+Step 2: Go to Terminal & Download Python Library (py -3.6 –m pip install ____) Step 3: Go to ‘Weather_Prediction’ click data set and download Step 4: The forecast result will be stored in ‘prediction’ folder.
 The prediction statistics will be stored in ‘statistics’ folder

 **